 Ventilation?
 Yes, 14 vents

 Smith has done a great job on this one!
-The Smith Holt Jr. Helmet boasts hardshell protection, simple design, and removable ear pads so you can use it at the mountain and as a bike or skate helmet in the off-season (see certifications further down in this article).
-More specifically, The Holt Jr. helmet serves up four-season certification, so your young sports crazy child can reach for one helmet for coverage no matter what sport they do.
+The Smith Holt Jr. Helmet boasts hardshell protection, a simple design, and removable ear pads so you can use it on the mountain and as a bike or skate helmet in the off-season (see certifications further down in this article).
+More specifically, The Holt Jr. helmet serves up a four-season certification, so your young sports-crazy child can reach for one helmet for coverage no matter what sport they do.
 More or less.

-The Adjustable Dial Fit System utilises intuitive righty-tighty and lefty-loosey adjustment for quick and easy adjustments.
+The Adjustable Dial Fit System utilizes intuitive righty-tighty and lefty-loosey adjustments for quick and easy adjustments.